ETC5512: Instruction to Open Data

 library(galah)

-You only need to screw in the lightbulb once (install the package), but you can turn the light on many times (load the library).
+You only need to screw in the lightbulb once (use install.packages), but you any time you want to use the light you need to turn it on ( load the package and its functions using library).

 Exercise 1: Atlas of Living Australia